Fred G. Sanford: Relationships with women

 Fred was depicted as having an eye for the ladies.
 In addition to his longtime girlfriend Donna, Fred attempted to hook up with topless waitress "Fast" Fanny, a traveling saleswoman named Carol, and even celebrities such as Lena Horne and Della Reese.
 Fred wasted no opportunities to flirt with attractive women regardless of location or situation, such as nurses (at the clinic where he got screened for tuberculosis, Fred remarked that a nurse had "TB… Terrific Body!"; similarly, when an attractive nurse came into his hospital room offering a back rub to calm him down, Fred immediately began primping once she left the room), stewardesses (a running gag in the episode where Fred takes his first plane trip involved his constant leering at the attractive stewardess whenever she walked away), and receptionists (when the receptionist at the dental clinic said "I just need to have you answer a few questions," Fred came back with "And may I ask you one or two questions as well.")
 Lamont once remarked to Fred, "You're just a dirty old man!"; Fred immediately replied, "And I'm gonna be one until I'm a dead old man."
 Sometimes, it could come back to bite him, as a woman he once wooed over a few too many drinks came looking for him during the episode, "Will the Real Fred Sanford Please Do Something" (one of the episodes filmed in Foxx's absence), to take him up on a wedding proposal, and is stuck thinking every person in the room is Fred at one point, starting with Grady and ending with the Caucasian Hoppy (who was rather amused by this), before finally being taken away by Hoppy and Smitty.
 (Though Lamont, once it was all over, said he was going to have a talk with Fred about this when he gets back, it was completely forgotten.)

 Friendships

 Fred has had many friends in the neighborhood, starting with Melvin (Slappy White), and a lot of others, like Leroy, Skillet, etc. from the pool hall.
 However, his two best friends are Grady Wilson (Whitman Mayo) and Bubba Bexley (Don Bexley).
 Even though Fred thinks the two are dim witted, he knows that they are more than reliable and can always lend him a helping hand.

+Two Los Angeles police officers, the African-American "Smitty" Smith (Hal Williams) and the caucasian Howard "Hoppy" Hopkins (Howard Platt) are Fred's friends and confidantes in matters concerning the law.
+Smitty is native to Watts and wise to the ways of the street, while Hoppy is somewhat unaccustomed to the street and attempts to solve crimes "by the book".
+Whenever Hoppy explains a situation in police jargon, Fred and Lamont look to Smitty, who gives the interpretation in "street jive".
+On a few occasions, Hoppy is replaced by Officer "Swanny" Swanhouser (Noam Pitlik), who is even more "by the book" than Hoppy.